Anoa

-Anoa, also known as dwarf buffalo and sapiutan, are two species of the genus Bubalus, placed within the subgenus Anoa and endemic to the island of Sulawesi in Indonesia: the mountain anoa (Bubalus quarlesi) and the lowland anoa (Bubalus depressicornis).
-Both live in undisturbed rainforests and are similar in appearance to miniature water buffaloes, weighing 150–300 kg.
-'Anoa' itself is Celebic in origin cognate to words in other related Philippine languages in the same Austronesian family that name the common water buffalo (anwáng in Tagalog, nuáng in Ilocano, nuwang in Ifugaw etc.).
+Anoa, also known as dwarf buffalo and sapiutan, are two living species of the genus Bubalus, placed within the subgenus Anoa and endemic to the island of Sulawesi in Indonesia: the mountain anoa, Bubalus quarlesi, and the lowland anoa, Bubalus depressicornis.
+Both live in undisturbed rainforests and are similar in appearance to miniature water buffaloes, weighing up to 150kg (quarlesi) and 300kg (depressicornis).
+Images of anoas may be present in the oldest rock art known as of 2024, from more than 51,000 years ago.
+The name "Anoa", itself, is Celebic in origin, cognate to words in related Philippine languages in the same Austronesian family that name the common water buffalo (anwáng in Tagalog, nuáng in Ilocano, nuwang in Ifugaw etc.).

+Endangered status

-Both species of anoa have been classified as endangered since the 1960s and the populations continue to decrease.
-Fewer than 5,000 animals of each species likely remain.
-Reasons for their decline include poaching for hides, horns, and meat by the local peoples and loss of habitat due to the advancement of settlement.
+Both described species of anoa have been classified as endangered since the 1960s, and as of this date, the populations continue to decrease, with likely fewer than 5,000 animals of each species remaining.
+Reasons for their decline over this period include poaching for hides, horns, and meat by the local peoples, and loss of habitat due to the advancement of settlement.
 Currently, poaching is the most serious factor in most areas.

-Anoa are most closely allied to the larger Asian buffaloes, showing the same reversal of the direction of the hair on their backs.
-The horns are peculiar for their upright direction and comparative straightness, although they have the same triangular section as in other buffaloes.
-White spots are sometimes present below the eyes and there may be white markings on the legs and back; the absence or presence of these white markings may be indicative of distinct races.
-The horns of the cows are very small.
-The nearest allies of the anoa appear to be certain extinct Asian buffaloes, the remains of which have been found in the Siwalik Hills of northern India.
-Imagery of anoas may be present in the oldest rock art known as of 2024.